 - For Parents

-"Dr. Arnoni, my husband and I are incredibly appreciative of all the support, kindness and patience you and your staff have extended to our son over the years.
+"My husband and I are incredibly appreciative of all the support, kindness and patience the school has extended to our son over the years.
 You accepted him with open arms and provided him with a loving and safe place to learn.
 I've been at ease for the duration of his time at Crossroads, since your staff members have the expertise necessary to mediate between, calm and appease our children.
 They also have an abundance of patience, that is for certain!
 In the past, I would receive phone call on a daily basis from my son's school.
 I remember when he started attending Crossroads, I would frequently check my phone to see if I left the ringer off or if my phone was dead, but it wasn't.
 We are eternally grateful to your teachers and staff for teaching him the skills to self sooth.
 He has grown and matured significantly while he has been at Crossroads."- parents of a 6th grade student

 "This is the first year my son has EVER written ANYTHING.
 This is progress.
 Thank you for all the hard work, intellect, methods and guidance you (and staff) give to him.
 I notice the smallest of changes propelling him for the positive.
 I am so very grateful for being led to Crossroads!" - mother of a 2nd grade student